 Chunsoft's Sound Novels

-Outside of titles produced by Chunsoft, the term sound novel is often treated as its own genre that is used by other companies and fans to classify games similar to Chunsoft's.
+The term "sound novel" is trademarked by Chunsoft but, despite this, fans often treat the term as a genre title and use it to classify games made by other developers that are similar to Chunsoft's.
 One of the earliest instances of a company mimicking Chunsoft's Sound Novel franchise is Athena's Yakochu for the Super Famicom which was released only a few months after Kamaitachi no Yoru in 1995.
-Examples of non-Chunsoft sound novels that are more well known in the West include titles such as the Higurashi series developed by 07th Expansion as well as Chrono Trigger's Satellaview exclusive sequel, Radical Dreamers.
+Examples of non-Chunsoft sound novels that are more well known in the West include titles such as the When They Cry titles developed by 07th Expansion, which label themselves as a sound novels, and Chrono Trigger's Satellaview exclusive sequel, Radical Dreamers.

 - What is Game Design?
 Three Perspectives - Translation of an article from Game Hihyou magazine done by Shmuplations.